 A man who completely gave up self for a single instant, to him all would be given.
 But if a man gave up self for twenty years and then took it back for a single instant, it would be as if he had never given it up.

 QUI AUDIT ME NON CONFUNDETUR

-Man’s ultimate and most costly leave-taking is if he takes leave of God for God.
-He gives up all that he might get from God as well as all he might give up—together with every idea of God.
-In parting with these, he pars with God for God’s sake and yet God remains to him as God is in His own nature—not as He is conceived by anyone to be, nor yet as something yet to be attained, but more as an is-ness, as God really is.
-Then he neither gives to God nor receives anything from Him, for he and God are a unit, that is, pure unity.
-Here man is true man, for whom there can be no suffering, more than the divine essence can suffer.
+Man’s ultimate and dearest leave-taking is if he takes leave of God for God.
+He gives up all that he might get from God together with every idea of God.
+In parting with these, he parts with God for God’s sake.
+And yet God remains to him as God is in His own nature—not as He is conceived by anyone to be, nor yet as something yet to be attained, but more as an is-ness, as God really is.
+Then he neither gives to God nor receives anything from Him, for he and God are a unit—that is, pure unity.
+Here man is true man, for whom there can be no suffering, any more than the divine essence can suffer.

 A question arises about the angels.
-Do those angels who dwell here with us to serve and guard us suffer a diminution of their joys in comparison with those that abide in eternity: is it in any sense a drawback to them to be engaged in serving and protecting us?
+Do those angels who dwell here with us to serve and guard us suffer a diminution of their joys in comparison with those that abide in eternity?
+Is it in any sense a drawback to them to be engaged in serving and protecting us?
 I reply, No, not at all.
-Their joy is no less, and so too their equality: for the angel’s work is God’s will and God’s will is the angel’s work, and accordingly such an angel is not hindered in his joy, his likeness or his work.
-If Go should tell an angel to fly to a tree and pick off the caterpillars, the angel would be ready to pick them off: being God’s will it would be his happiness.
+Their joy is no less, and so too their equality, for the angel’s work is God’s will and God’s will is the angel’s work, and accordingly such an angel is not hindered in his joy, his likeness or his work.
+If God should tell an angel to fly to a tree and pick off the caterpillars, the angel would be ready to pick them off; being God’s will it would be his happiness.

 That we may thus remain firm and unchangeable as the eternal Father, so help us God and eternal wisdom.
 Amen.